NVIDIAGameWorks/kaolin/docs/notes/checkpoints.rst

 .. image:: ../img/dash3d_viz.jpg

-Omniverse app requires local access to a GPU and to the saved checkpoints, which is not always possible.
+Viewing USD files locally requires local access to a GPU and to the saved checkpoints, which is not always possible.
 We are also developing a lightweight ``kaolin-dash3d`` visualizer, which allows visualizing local and remote checkpoints without specialized hardware or applications.
-This tool is bundled with the latest builds as a command-line utility
+This tool is bundled with Kaolin as a command-line utility.

 To start Dash3D on the machine that stores the checkpoints, run::